Customer Service

 Like Iztuzu, it’s an untouched, undeveloped turtle haven and you won’t find a single hotel along its honey-coloured sands.
 What you will find are desert-like dunes and the ancient ruins of Patara City.

-The shallow shoreline is ideal for families while the larger offshore waves are a draw for surfers.
+The shallow shoreline makes it a fave with families while the larger offshore waves are a surfer’s paradise.

 6. Icmeler Beach, Marmaris

-Located in the heart of the Turquoise Coast, Marmaris is one of Turkey’s most popular beach resorts.
-Unsurprisingly, its main beach gets pretty crowded, so head instead to Icmeler’s golden shores, just a 15-minute drive south.
+Located in the heart of the Turquoise Coast, Marmaris is one of Turkey’s most popping beach resorts.
+The down side?
+Its main beach gets pretty crowded, so head instead to Icmeler’s golden shores, just a 15-minute drive south.

-Sheltered by pine-clad hills and looking out onto Keci Island, it's one of the region’s most picturesque beaches.
+You’ll be glad you did.
+Sheltered by pine-clad hills and looking out onto Keci Island, this beach was made for your Instagram.
 There’s tons to do, too.
-Keep it chilled out with swimming and snorkelling or seek out watersport thrills with parasailing and banana boating.
+Keep it chilled out with swimming and snorkelling or go for full-on thrills with parasailing and banana boating!

 7. Konyaalti Beach, Antalya

-Beach-goers are spoilt for choice in Antalya, but Konyaalti’s sand-and-shingle stretch beneath the Taurus Mountains is easily the best choice.
-With clear teal waters, pristine shores and an excellent range of facilities, it’s well worthy of its Blue Flag status.
+Beach bums are spoilt for choice in Antalya, but Konyaalti’s sand-and-shingle stretch beneath the Taurus Mountains is easily the best of the bunch.
+With clear teal waters, spotless shores and an excellent range of facilities, it’s totally worthy of its Blue Flag status.

 8. Cirali Beach, Cirali

 Looking for laidback?
-With a string of simple bungalows and low-key tavernas, Cirali feels refreshingly distant from the busy resorts on Turkey’s Mediterranean coast.
+With a string of simple bungalows and low-key tavernas, Cirali feels super distant from the busy resorts on Turkey’s Mediterranean coast.
+Oh, and it’s pretty gorgeous too.

 Head inland as night falls to witness a fascinating wonder: the Yanartaş Burning Rock.